It’s often said

-(Here, Watson, a famously ornery son-of-a-gun, shows some unexpected—and, sadly, undeserved—graciousness in referring to his future demonizers as “persons of goodwill”.)
+(Here, Watson, a famously ornery son-of-a-gun, shows some unexpected—and, sadly, undeserved—graciousness in referring to his future demonizers as “persons of goodwill”

 Watson ends his autobiography with a brief but telling exchange with then-acting Harvard president Bok:

 “So I was not surprised when Derek asked apprehensively how many years would pass before the key genes affecting differences in human intelligence would be found.
 My back-of-the-envelope answer of ‘fifteen years’ meant Summers’s then-undetermined successor would not necessarily need to handle this very hot potato.Upon returning to the Yard, however, I was not sure that even ten years would pass.”

 .
 So he had a particular reason to hope the dread date would fall well out into his dotage—when nobody would ask him embarrassing questions about why he institutionalized